 Rogue One gets to put its own stamp on the Star Wars universe, by being just slightly different from the main trilogies.
 It doesn’t have an opening crawl for instance.
 Though the decision to not put one in can be understood.
 The anthologies are seperate films after all.
 But still I really missed the crawl as it always gives me goosebumps.
 Also quite different: the score is composed by Michael Giacchino.
 This makes Rogue One the first huge Star Wars film not to be scored by the legendary John Williams.
 Although, ofcourse, some iconic Williams-themes resurface during the film.

 Fans will not be disappointed as several characters from the first two trilogies will make an appearance.
 Some in just a short cameo, others in larger and more important parts.
 It’s no secret that Darth Vader has a small role in Rogue One.
 His introduction is unsettling, even though you know who he is and what he is capable of.
-Even though he could have been left out of the middle bit of Rogue One, it’s great to see this legend back on the screen again.
+And while he could have been left out of the middle bit of Rogue One, it’s great to see this legend back on the screen again.
 Thanks to some wickedly done CGI some old and well known characters can also return.
 Fret not, there is no Jar Jar in Rogue One, nor are there any Ewoks.

 Let’s take a minute to praise the diversity in Rogue One.
 Just like in The Force Awakens, the main character is a badass woman who can more than handle herself.
 Felicity Jones is cast perfectly and Jyn Erso is a great character with a nice backstory.
 Diego Luna, Donnie Yen (blind KICK-ASS warrior Chirrut Îmwe), Riz Ahmed (defected Imperial pilot Bodhi Rook), Jiang Wen (Chirrut’s friend and mercenary Baze Malbus) and Forest Whitaker all play pivotal characters.